 Stay overnight in Shigatse

-Today we will go back to Lhasa; on the way we will visit the home of Panchen Lama - Tashilunpo Monastery, it was founded by the 1st Dalai Lama in 1447, is a historic and culturally important monastery in Shigatse and also the second-largest city in Tibet.
-It located on a hill in the center of the city, the full name in Tibetan of the monastery means "all fortune and happiness gathered here" or "heap of glory".
-For the trip back to Lhasa later afternoon, we will provide you two solutions which will be decided by Great Tibet Tour.
+Today we will go back to Lhasa; on the way, we will visit the home of Panchen Lama - Tashilunpo Monastery, it was founded by the 1st Dalai Lama in 1447, and is a historic and culturally important monastery in Tibet.
+It is located on a hill in the center of the city, the full name in Tibetan of the monastery means "all fortune and happiness gathered here" or "heap of glory".

 After that, we will go to visit Yungdrungling Monastery; it is a typical Buddhist monastery.
 The monks here are very friendly to visitors.
 Some of them can even speak English.
-If you are lucky to meet the key holder, he can show you the large dukhang.
-Inside the house are the impressive thrones of the monastery's two resident Shiromo along the walls-look for the deity's characteristic swastika mace.
+If you are lucky to meet the key holder, he can show you the large Dukhang(the assembly hall).
+Inside the house, there are the impressive thrones of the monastery's two resident Shiromo along the walls-look for the deity's characteristic swastika mace.
 There are also a couple of more behind the main hall that you can pay a visit to.
-Those chapels' include the Namjya Lhakhang.
+Those chapels include the Namjya Lhakhang.
 Keep in mind that you should visit those chapels in an anticlockwise direction.

 Stay overnight in Lhasa